 When applying for a job at BP you will have to complete the BP online application.
 This online application form contains standard application details, and information about your previous work experience.

-In the application process, you will also be asked to make several online assessment tests produced by assessment test publisher Saville Consulting Group.
+In the application process, you will also be asked to make several online assessment tests produced by assessment test publisher Saville Assessment Group.
 The tests BP usually uses are: numerical reasoning, verbal reasoning and diagrammatic reasoning.

 In a numerical reasoning test candidates are required to answer questions using facts and figures presented in statistical tables (work with percentages, proportions, fractions, ratios, estimations and currency conversions).
 Numerical reasoning tests are one of the most commonly used aptitude tests that come up during a job application.
 Numerical reasoning tests are standardized psychometric assessment tests that provide the employing organization with information about a candidate’s general numerical aptitude.
 These tests are designed to measure a candidate’s ability to make correct decisions or inferences from numerical or statistical data.
 It is intended to measure the ability to work with numerical data in a realistic workplace context.